-Hold in mind that when you see an advertised price for a solar system it is usually not the true value.
-Often you will see the out of the pocket expense advertised of say $4,000 but the real value of the system is actually worth $7,750.
+Keep in mind that when you see an advertised price for a solar system, it is usually not the actual value.
+Often you will see the out of the pocket expense advertised, of say, $4,000, but the real value of the system may actually be worth $7,750.

 STC’s can cover both solar, wind and micro-hydro so long as you have used a CEC registered installer.
 The scheme is open to homeowners, small businesses, community groups and schools.
-You can be both on-grid or off-grid and it can apply to motorhomes, sheds and boats so long as it is your primary place of residence and has an address.
+You can be both on-grid or off-grid, and it can apply to motorhomes, sheds and boats as long as it is your primary place of residence and has an address.

-If you are thinking about installing solar and need more information or are still having trouble understanding rebates we would love to hear from you and we would be happy to have our experts guide you through the process.
+If you are thinking about installing solar and need more information or are still having trouble understanding financial incentives, we would love to hear from you, and we would be happy to have our experts guide you through the process.

 Looking for a Tailored Solar Energy Solution?